-In your study of the Friulian language, you have now reached chapter 25 of the book of Genesis.
-The end of this chapter brings you to the halfway point in the book of Genesis, where there are 50 chapters in total.
-The subject matter of this chapter is: i fîs di Cheture (the sons of Keturah); muart di Abram (death of Abraham); gjernazie di Ismael (offspring of Ishmael); lis promessis si colmin (promises are fulfilled); Esaù e Jacop (Esau and Jacob); Jacop al cuiste i dirits di primarûl (Jacob buys the rights of firstborn son).
+The twenty-fifth chapter of the book of Genesis tells of: i fîs di Cheture (the sons of Keturah); muart di Abram (death of Abraham); gjernazie di Ismael (offspring of Ishmael); lis promessis si colmin (promises are fulfilled); Esaù e Jacop (Esau and Jacob); Jacop al cuiste i dirits di primarûl (Jacob buys the rights of firstborn son).
 Learn or review the following: la promesse (promise), colmâ (to fill, to fulfil), colmâsi (to be fulfilled), cuistâ (to buy, to acquire), il dirit (right), il primarûl (firstborn son).

 If you are arriving on this site for the first time, begin your study of the Friulian language here.